luolearning/luoshu_kit/README.md

 # LuoshuKit

-Make your neural network learn structured representations in 3 lines.
+Inject structure into your model.

-Reduces anchor loss and enforces structured feature maps.
+Make internal representations observable and localizable.

 ---